jeremyblow/depthid/readme.md

 To use this package, you will need the following:

-* An Arduino microcontroller with appropriate stepper motor control
+* An Arduino compatible microcontroller with appropriate bipolar stepper motor control
 * A USB camera (see **Cameras** section below)
 * A Mac or Linux computer with:
     * OpenCV 3.3.0 or newer